Multimedia and Visual Analytics in the Agentic Era: Conclusion

 \section{Conclusion}

-We have entered a new era in which the usage of foundation models and AI agents will become an increasingly important part of any multimedia analytics solution.
-In response, this paper has proposed a comprehensive multimedia analytics model explicitly designed for this new reality.
-Building upon and significantly extending established visual analytics frameworks, our model clearly distinguishes between three essential components: the development and deployment of advanced AI models, human expert interactions with the system, and the explicit human-AI teaming facilitated through dedicated visual analytics agents.
-By providing a set of abstractions, the three components can be researched, improved, and evaluated in parallel.
-VA agents \emph{execute a strategy} through a set of prompt templates to which AI models respond with outputs and \emph{rationale} how they are obtained.
+We have entered a new era in which the usage of FMs and AI agents are already becoming increasingly important in any analytics solution.
+In response, this paper proposes a new visual analytics model that extends several established frameworks and is explicitly designed for this new reality.

+Our model addresses the emerging abilities of agentic AI (like self-reliance, inherent world knowledge, and goal strategization)--it acting more like an equal partner instead of a well-defined algorithmic process--as well as the underexplored aspect and formalization of Human-AI teaming in VA models on this more semantic- and collaborative level.
+We conceptualize this through a separation in dedicated visual analytics agents that \emph{execute a strategy} through a set of prompt templates to which AI models respond with outputs and \emph{rationale} how they are obtained.
 In turn, the human-AI teaming component has dedicated visualizations to present the results and rationale to users, ensuring transparency and interpretability and thus building trust.
 The communication between humans and AI models occurs through interactive interfaces that actively let users and agents \emph{learn} how to effectively collaborate and \emph{align} on shared human values.
-The demonstrated use cases show that the model can help in understanding existing systems and chart a clear perspective on their future developments, providing a robust conceptual foundation for future research practices in effective human-AI collaboration.